Wittline/Python/README.md

-# Python homeworks
-## Software Analysis, Design and Construction
+# Software Analysis, Design and Construction with Python
 ## Ramses Alexander Coraspe Valdez
 The repository contains basic scripts using Python.
 <details open>